 First, assemble all of your components.
 This is the order in which I layered my components.

-Vegan Nacho Cheese Sauce (spread it out in a circle in the middle in roughly the same size as the tostada shell, but leave a generous border)
+- Vegan Queso (spread it out in a circle in the middle in roughly the same size as the tostada shell, but leave a generous border)

 The ideal size of a flour tortilla for a crunchwrap is 12 inches.
 Unfortunately, I’ve never seen such large tortillas at grocery stores, only at restaurants.
 The largest size I’ve been able to buy are 10-inch tortillas like this.
 It’s large enough to fold the crunchwrap around in 6 folds, but the tortilla isn’t large enough to fully fold over the fillings in the center.